martinandersson/nomagichttp/README.md

 The NoMagicHTTP library is documented through detailed and exhaustive JavaDoc of an API that is discoverable and intuitive.
 JavaDoc is _the contract_.
-Anything one reads outside of JavaDoc, is _advisory_ only.
+Anything one reads outside of JavaDoc, is _advisory only_.

 It is recommended to follow the links in each example as the source code contains useful commentary that explains the API used.